sharma-anushkaa/twitter-sentiment-classification/README.md

-# twitter-sentiment-classification
-Problem Statement: Twitter sentiment classification

 # The task at hand is sentiment classification using Natural Language Processing.
-# I have classified the tweets by implementing Sentiment analysis on the dataset link I was provided.
-The objective was to recognize whether the given tweet is oriented as negative (-1), neutral (0), or positive (1) tone.
+# I have classified the tweets by implementing Sentiment analysis on the dataset link given below.
+The objective is to recognize whether the given tweet is oriented as negative (-1), neutral (0), or positive (1) tone.

 ## dataset link: https://www.kaggle.com/saurabhshahane/twitter-sentiment-dataset